Ty France Player Props: Mariners vs. Marlins

-The Seattle Mariners, including Ty France and his .561 slugging percentage over his past 10 games, take on starter Edward Cabrera and the Miami Marlins at T-Mobile Park, Tuesday at 9:40 PM ET.
+Ty France -- with a slugging percentage of .575 in his past 10 games, including one home run -- will be in action for the Seattle Mariners versus the Miami Marlins, with Eury Perez on the hill, on June 14 at 9:40 PM ET.

-In his last game, he racked up three RBI (going 1-for-4 with a home run) against the Marlins.
+In his most recent game he had a hitless showing (0-for-3) against the Marlins.

 Ty France Game Info & Props vs. the Marlins